 November 7, 2008 – Friday – Cape Town, Western Cape, South Africa

 Before checking into our Cape Town hotel, Craig and Phineous take us up to Signal Hill.
-The views of Cape Town’s shoreline and the mountains (including Table Mountain, the Apostles, and the Lion) are spectacular.
-We then check into the Hollow on the Square Hotel, and I say goodbye to Craig and Phineous after giviing them both generous tips.
+The views of Cape Town’s shoreline and the mountains (including Table Mountain, the Apostles, and the Lion) are spectacular (see above banner image).
+We then check into the Hollow on the Square Hotel, and I say goodbyes to our guide Craig and our driver Phineous.

-I meet one of the single travellers on the tour this evening and we take the hotel shuttle (R10 each) to the Victoria and Alfred Waterfront.
+One of my fellow solo travellers on the tour and I take the hotel shuttle (R10 each) to the Victoria and Alfred Waterfront.
 It is a happening place – the locals are obviously out for dinner on this Friday evening.
 We manage to get the last unreserved table at the Wang Thai restaurant.
 It is wonderful Thai food.
 I have prawns and stir-fried vegetables with steamed rice, a corn meal appetizer and a cappuccino to finish (200 Rand, US$24).

 - Robben Island boat tour is closed right now, but it is a 4 hour tour when operating.